 Liam is part of Channel 4 News' history in being the first weather presenter the programme has ever had.
-He presents a forecast each weekday evening, as well as talking to presenters Jon Snow, Krishnan Guru-Murthy, Cathy Newman or Matt Frei to add insight and information on specific weather stories.
+He presents a forecast each weekday evening, as well as talking to presenters Jon Snow, Krishnan Guru-Murthy, Cathy Newman, Matt Frei or Jackie Long, to add insight and information on specific weather stories.

 Liam also leads the Channel 4 Weather website where he writes blogs, news articles and engages with viewers through social media.

 Prior to joining Channel 4 News, Liam gained nine years broadcasting experience on TV, Radio and Online, working as a Weatherman at the BBC Weather Centre in London – one of the busiest and most respected weather broadcasting units in the world.